Alkhurma virus

 Alkhurma virus (ALKV) (فيروس الخرمة) is a zoonotic virus of the Flaviviridae virus family (class IV).
 ALKV causes Alkhurma hemorrhagic fever (AHF), or alternatively termed as Alkhurma hemorrhagic fever virus, and is mainly based in Saudi Arabia.

 Signs and symptoms

 After an incubation period lasting as short as 2–4 days or as long as 8 days, people with AHF develop symptoms including fever, headache, joint pain, muscle pain, vomiting, a loss of appetite, feeling of great discomfort, and chills.
-Less than 10% of people develop severe neurologic, central nervous system, and hemorrhagic symptoms, such as purpura, epitasis, hallucinations, disorientation, convulsions, and life-threatening epistaxis.
+Less than 10% of people develop severe neurologic, central nervous system, and hemorrhagic symptoms, such as purpura, epistaxis, hallucinations, disorientation, convulsions, and life-threatening epistaxis.
 Elevated liver enzymes, leukopenia, proteinuria and thrombocytopenia, which leads to hemorrhagic fever and encephalitis (which can result in death), have been found in hospitalized patients.

 Taxonomy

 The ALKV prototype strain 1776 was retrieved from a person in Saudi Arabia during the 1990s.
 It was found to contain over 10,000 nucleotides, with a single ORF encoding over 3,000 amino acid polyproteins.
 The AnhC, PrM, M, NS2A, NS2B, NS3, NS4A, 2K, NS4B and NS5 proteins are all of the same length.
 ALKV owns the largest polyprotein of all TB-flaviviruses calculated as of yet.
 ALKV has been found to be closely related to the Kyasanur Forest disease (KFD), with which it shares 89% nucleotide sequence homology.
 Close similarities indicate that these viruses diverged 700 years ago.

 Related viruses include Omsk hemorrhagic fever and Royal Farm virus.